You believe meditation gives peace of mind, right?

 Can You Breathe for 10 Minutes and Go About Your Day?

-I would be crazy if I asked you to breathe for only 10 minutes a day, right?
+I’d be crazy to ask you to breathe for only 10 minutes each day, don’t you think?
 I mean, can you breathe for a couple of minutes every morning and then forget about it?

-And that’s the loophole in the ‘expert theory’ that meditating for 10 minutes a day is sufficient.
-No. It’s not.
+And that is exactly the loophole in the ‘expert theory’ that meditating for 10 minutes a day is sufficient.
+No, it’s not.

 Meditation and Its Consequences